art-from-the-machine/Mantella/docs/pages/installation_fallout4.md

 	<details>
 		<summary><b>Local</b></summary>

-1. Download MrHaurrus's XTTS API server from [here](https://github.com/Haurrus/xtts-api-server-mantella/releases/tag/v0.1.2) (all 4 parts) and unzip it.
+1. Download MrHaurrus's XTTS API server from [here](https://www.nexusmods.com/skyrimspecialedition/mods/113445?tab=files) and unzip it.

 2. Download the [voice models (latents) folder](https://www.nexusmods.com/skyrimspecialedition/mods/113445?tab=files) called "english latent speaker for Fallout 4".
 Extract this folder into the same folder as `xtts-api-server-mantella.exe` above.
 In other words, you should have a folder called `latent_speaker_folder` in your XTTS folder.